Wreck-It Ralph

-Wreck-It Ralph is a 2012 American computer-animated comedy film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
-The 52nd Disney animated feature film, it was directed by Rich Moore (in his feature directorial debut) and produced by Clark Spencer, from a screenplay written by Phil Johnston and Jennifer Lee, and a story by Moore, Johnston, and Jim Reardon.
-John Lasseter served as the film’s executive producer.
-Featuring the voices of John C. Reilly, Sarah Silverman, Jack McBrayer, and Jane Lynch, the film tells the story of the eponymous arcade game villain who rebels against his "bad-guy" role and dreams of becoming a hero.
+Wreck-It Ralph is a 2012 American animated comedy film produced by Walt Disney Animation Studios.
+It was directed by Rich Moore and produced by Clark Spencer, from a screenplay by Phil Johnston and Jennifer Lee.
+John Lasseter served as the film's executive producer.
+Featuring the voices of John C. Reilly, Sarah Silverman, Jack McBrayer, and Jane Lynch, the film tells the story of Ralph, an arcade game villain who rebels against his "bad guy" role and dreams of becoming a hero.

+The concept of Wreck-It Ralph originated in the late 1980s under the working title High Score and evolved through various iterations.
+Moore sought to capture an authentic video-game world by including real video game characters like Bowser, Clyde, and Doctor Eggman, while focusing on creating new characters.
+For animation, Disney introduced new reflectance functions and a real-time virtual camera system.
+The team researched candy factories and food photography to inspire the design of the Sugar Rush game world.
+Henry Jackman composed the score, and the soundtrack featured songs by Owl City, AKB48, and Skrillex, among others.

 Wreck-It Ralph premiered at the El Capitan Theatre in Los Angeles on October 29, 2012, and went into general release on November 2.
-The film was a critical and commercial success, grossing $496 million worldwide against a $165 million budget and winning the Annie Award for Best Animated Feature, as well as receiving nominations for the Golden Globe and Academy Award for Best Animated Feature, losing both awards to Brave.
-A sequel, Ralph Breaks the Internet, was released on November 21, 2018.
+The film was a critical and commercial success, grossing $496 million worldwide against a $165 million budget and winning the Annie Award for Best Animated Feature, as well as receiving nominations for the Golden Globe and Academy Award for Best Animated Feature.
+A sequel, Ralph Breaks the Internet, was released in 2018.

 Plot

-Whenever Litwak's Arcade closes, the various video game characters leave their in-game roles and socialize via a power strip called Game Central Station.
-Wreck-It Ralph, the villain of platformer game Fix-it Felix, Jr., visits a villain support group called Bad-Anon and expresses frustration with his assigned role.
-When Ralph is excluded and ostracized from his game's 30th anniversary party, he decides to win a medal and earn respect.
-Upon overhearing that one can earn medals in a first-person shooter called Hero's Duty, Ralph sneaks in and steals one while the characters fight insectoid monsters known as Cy-Bugs.
-Ralph accidentally launches himself in an escape shuttle with a Cy-Bug inside and crash-lands in the confectionery-themed kart racing game Sugar Rush.
-With Ralph gone, his game is labeled out of order, threatening the livelihoods of everyone in Fix-it Felix Jr..
-Felix, the titular protagonist, leaves the game to find Ralph, allying with Sergeant Calhoun, the heroine of Hero's Duty, as she tracks the Cy-Bug, which may become a virus outside the game.
+When Litwak's Arcade closes for the day, the video game characters leave their in-game roles and socialize via a power strip called Game Central Station.
+Wreck-It Ralph, the villain of the platform game Fix-It Felix, Jr., is frustrated with his assigned role.
+After being ostracized at his game's 30th-anniversary party, Ralph decides to win a medal, convinced that it will earn him respect.
+Upon learning that the first-person shooter Hero's Duty awards medals, Ralph sneaks into Hero's Duty and obtains a medal after getting past insectoid monsters known as Cy-Bugs.

+Ralph accidentally launches himself in an escape shuttle with a Cy-Bug inside and crash-lands in Sugar Rush, a confectionery-themed kart racing game.
+With Ralph gone, his game is labeled "out of order", putting it at risk of being unplugged.
+Fix-It Felix, Jr. himself leaves the game to find Ralph, allying with Sergeant Calhoun, the heroine of Hero's Duty.
+Calhoun tracks the Cy-Bug, as Cy-Bugs behave as a virus once outside their game.
+Felix worries Ralph will meet the same fate as Turbo, the protagonist of the racing game TurboTime, who grew envious of a new RoadBlasters cabinet's success and invaded it, resulting in both games being unplugged.